s4njk4n/XDC_ShopBot/README.md

 - Guiding customers through purchase (including privacy policy acceptance and country checks if needed).
 - Generating unique payment amounts in XDC (or converted from USD).
 - Monitoring the XDC blockchain for incoming payments.
-- Automatically delivering a success message (e.g., an access code or digital product download links) to the customer after payment has been received at your address.
+- Automatically delivering an order fulfillment message (e.g., an access code or digital product download links) to the customer after payment has been received at your address.

 Everything runs on your own server (like a cheap VPS), and you control it all.
 No third-party services required beyond Telegram and a free XDC RPC endpoint.